 Pay close attention to your caffeine intake throughout the day, and consider switching to decaf in the afternoon.
 You may also want to consider cutting back to one cup of coffee per day to see if that makes it easier to fall asleep or swapping the coffee entirely for tea.
 Any major or abrupt changes in caffeine intake can lead to withdrawal symptoms, such as headaches, nervousness, and fatigue, so be sure to make gradual changes to your caffeine intake.

-Technology has become increasingly widespread in modern life, but you may want to leave your phone, computer, and other .
-Different colors of lights produce different effects, and the blue light given off by smartphones and computers is known to make you .
+Technology has become increasingly widespread in modern life, but you may want to leave your phone, computer, and other electronics out of your bedroom.
+Different colors of lights produce different effects, and the blue light given off by smartphones and computers is known to make you more attentive and boost your mood.
 While that can be beneficial during daytime hours, it can be disruptive to your sleep.

 Avoiding the detrimental effects of blue light on your sleep is relatively simple.
 Just do your best to limit your exposure to blue lights starting two to three hours before you go to sleep.
 You can use a red light filter if you choose to watch TV or use your smartphone, as it has the smallest effect on melatonin suppression.
 Further, looking at or spending time in brighter lights during the day and avoiding them at night may also improve your ability to fall asleep at night.